thecannawiki/cannawiki-js/src/wiki/Life_Stages.md

 ## Vegetative
 In this stage, the plant grows the most and will be the most resilient to [High and Low-stress training](/Plant_training).

 During the vegetative stage, pre-flowers will appear that can be used to identify the sex of the plant.
-If white pistils are seen emerging from the [calyx](/Anatomy_of_Cannabis#calyx) the plant is female, if the plant develops clusters of balls resembling grapes it is a male.
+If white pistils are seen emerging from the [bract](/Anatomy_of_Cannabis#bract) the plant is female, if the plant develops clusters of balls resembling grapes it is a male.
+See [sex](/Seeds#sex)

 Ideal humidity: 40-70% RH